JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 - Learn/Optimize: A/B testing, experimentation, simple ML algorithms.
 - AI, Deep Learning.

+## ML SYSTEM CHECKLIST
+Developing an ML system from scratch is often a complex, daunting task because no one system is usually alike, and consist of many different components (ML algorithms, data, business logic, evaluation metrics, underlying infrastructure, etc...) and involve many different stakeholders (data scientists, ML engineers, business leaders, users, even society at large sometimes).
+ML systems are unique because they are data dependent, and data varies widly from one use case to the next.

+As such, the below checklist will at least serve as a template to have when you start these conversations.
+Please fill out each part, dilligently, as it might just save you months worth of work later on.

 ### PROBLEM STATMENT
 Use this space to fill in the exact problem statment you wish to solve here.
 Clearly note and describe: